-2018 PSU Payouts.
-In February 2021, the NEOs received payouts with respect to PSUs granted in 2019 as part of the 2018 LTI program.
-The value of these PSUs was based on the Company's performance for the 2018-2020 performance period against PSU metrics approved by the Compensation and Human Capital Committee and described below.
-For information about our performance against these metrics and payout percentages, see "Compensation Discussion and Analysis - Section 2 - Our 2020 Executive Compensation Program - Elements of 2020 Compensation - 2018 PSU Payouts."
+2019 PSU Payouts.
+In February 2022, the NEOs received payouts with respect to PSUs granted as part of the 2019 LTI program.
+The value of these PSUs was based on the Company's performance for the 2019-2021 performance period against PSU metrics approved by the Compensation and Human Capital Committee and described below.
+For information about our 2019 PSU Payouts, see "Compensation Discussion and Analysis - Section 2 - Our 2021 Executive Compensation Program - Elements of 2021 Compensation - 2019 PSU Payouts."